Mason Arts 250

 Everyone is welcome to participate in the following family-friendly events and activities for this spirited commemoration:

-- Choral concert — The NoVa Lights Chorale will perform a concert titled “America Celebrates 250” featuring songs focused on the country’s history, beauty, and pursuit of freedom on June 7 at 4 p.m., at St. Paul’s Episcopal Church in Bailey’s Crossroads.
-A reception will follow.
+• Chorale concert — On June 7, the NoVA Lights Chorale performed a free concert titled “America Celebrates 250” featuring songs focused on the country’s history, beauty, and pursuit of freedom, to a packed crowd of more than 160 people at St. Paul’s Episcopal Church in Bailey’s Crossroads.
+A reception with light food and beverages followed.

-- America the Beautiful — A community parent orchestra will present a concert with the theme “America the Beautiful” at John Calvin Presbyterian Church in Annandale on June 13 at 4 p.m. along with an “instrument petting zoo” for the kids and other activities starting at 3 p.m.
+• America the Beautiful at 250 — A community parent orchestra, the ATOMS Buskers, and more, will present a free concert with the theme “America the Beautiful at 250” along with the premiere readings of the winning poems from our Mason Arts 250 Poetry Contest at John Calvin Presbyterian Church in Annandale on June 13 at 4 p.m. along with a “string instrument petting zoo” (courtesy of Day Violins) for the kids starting at 3 p.m.
+Full list of performers, songs and other details.

-- Wishing tree collaboration — Throughout May and June, residents will be asked to write down their ideas about “What is My America” on ribbons, which will be collected and displayed on a “wishing tree.”
+• Wishing tree collaboration — Throughout May and June, residents will be asked to write down their ideas about “What is My America” on ribbons, which will be collected and displayed on a “wishing tree” on June 27 as part of the community mural project.
 Look for the wishing tree box at community events and share your message.
 Confirmed locations (more to come):

 The Mason District Arts Council is composed of artists, art lovers, and organizers with the goal of elevating the arts and culture in our community.
 The council is excited to invite the public to participate in Mason Arts 250.
 For updates, check this website, our Facebook page, and Annandale Today for information on each project as the summer approaches.
 Additional activities may be added in the next couple of months.